-Revolutionizing the Job Site
+Revolutionizing the job site

 Drones and mobile devices have other benefits for the construction site as well.
 With them, it’s easier to track what materials you need and how much to order.
 This capability can save companies cash, as it reduces material waste.

 New technology is also allowing job sites to be more interconnected than ever before.
 If one site is short on material, you can check in with other sites.
 Then you can ship the material over instead of ordering more.
 Drones can also keep tabs on productivity.
-They can even update clients on when to expect job completing.
+They can even update clients on when to expect job completion.
 Live construction drawings provide another way of keeping clients up to date.

 Technology can even help your employees stay safe by giving them warnings.
-Helmets are mandatory safety equipment, but they’re now becoming a wearable tech.
+Helmets are mandatory safety equipment, but they’re now becoming wearable tech.
 Special lenses and augmented reality capabilities can provide early warnings about hazards.
 Wearable tech can also keep track of how much time someone has spent on the job site.
-Rests and breaks are important.
+Rests and breaks are essential.
 Tired workers are more prone to making errors that lead to injury.

 AI has many other uses for construction companies.
-These technologies need huge amounts of data to “learn.”
+These technologies need vast amounts of data to “learn.”
 You can also make this data available for your company analytics.
 Predictive analytics takes this data and uses it to determine what’s most likely to happen.
 Some AIs may be able to predict when you need to order particular materials.
 Others will help you identify issues around the job site and make recommendations for avoiding them.

 Predictive analytics and machine learning can help you market more effectively.
 It can also improve safety around the job site.
 It can even help you create better schedules for your workers.

 More technologies that have generated buzz are virtual and augmented realities.
 The case of virtual reality demonstrates how technology is changing construction.
 You no longer need to present prospective clients with 2D drawings or 3D models.
 You can create an immersive VR experience.
-This also enhances your own design and planning for any construction project you take on.
+This also enhances your design and planning for any construction project you take on.
 You can envision the unique challenges of planning for a zoo or amusement park.

-Augmented reality, as mentioned before, is more useful around the job site itself.
+Augmented reality, as mentioned before, is more helpful around the job site itself.
 Its incorporation into wearable tech can help workers avoid hazards and work smarter.
 It can also help them perform tasks like measuring.

 Another thing technological advances in construction are doing is making construction projects smarter.
 Some companies are investing in smart roads or smart buildings.
 Building information modeling, or BIM, is part and parcel of this movement.
 BIM allows you to generate digital representations of a building.
 You can then use this to track physical characteristics and functions.

-Organizing the Office
+Organizing the office

 We’ve already touched on how predictive analytics helps create better work schedules.
 There are other ways technology can help in the construction office.
 Whether it’s monitoring your compliance with OSHA rules or organizing paperwork, technology makes it easier.

-Gear up for Success
+Gear up for success